Neural Radiance Fields for the Real World: A Survey: Introduction

-\add{ To this end, this survey uniquely integrates both foundational and emerging research in a consistent taxonomy.
+To this end, this survey uniquely integrates both foundational and emerging research in a consistent taxonomy.
 We distill core progress in improving \gls{nerf}'s rendering quality and efficiency, and clarify how alternative scene representations have evolved from the \gls{nerf} framework.
 Beyond methodological advances, we identify factors affecting \gls{nerf}'s robustness and generalizability in real-world scenarios, offering insights into its strengths and limitations.
 We further contextualize \gls{nerf} within broader applications, from reconstruction tasks to computer vision and robotics pipelines, highlighting its growing role as a crucial representation across diverse 3D tasks.
 To support ongoing research, we curate an extensive collection of publicly available tools, datasets, and benchmarking evaluation protocols.
-Finally, we identify key research gaps and open challenges, providing perspectives to guide future exploration in \gls{nerf}-related studies. }
+To further operationalize this taxonomy, we introduce a complementary synthesis as a decision-oriented comparison of representative method families.
+We summarize their representation paradigms, core mechanisms, strengths and limitations, deployment capabilities, and typical application scenarios.
+Finally, we identify key research gaps and open challenges, providing perspectives to guide future exploration in \gls{nerf}-related studies.

-\subsection{\add{Scope and }Organization}
+\subsection{Scope and Organization}

-The scope of this survey is summarized in Fig.~\ref{fig:nerf_overview}. \add{Our survey covers \gls{nerf}'s major developments in training and rendering, robustness under real-world conditions, applicability across diverse applications, and resources (tools and datasets) benefiting both academia and industry.
-Building on its central innovation, \gls{nerf} has given rise to a variety of alternative scene representations, such as Gaussian Splatting~\cite{kerbl23gaussiansplatting} for real-time rendering.
-However, this survey does not cover the rapidly evolving line of work on Gaussian Splatting, as its methodology has diverged significantly from \glspl{nerf} and merits a dedicated survey of its own~\cite{fei20243dgsSurvey}.}
+The scope of this survey is summarized in Fig.~\ref{fig:nerf_overview}.
+Our survey covers \gls{nerf}'s major developments in training and rendering, robustness under real-world conditions, applicability across diverse applications, and supporting resources benefiting both academia and industry.
+Building on its central innovation, \gls{nerf} has given rise to a variety of alternative scene representations, such as \gls{3dgs}~\cite{kerbl23gaussiansplatting} for real-time rendering.
+Considering the foundational role of \gls{nerf} as a unifying framework for neural scene representations and its substantial impacts, this survey primarily focuses on \glspl{nerf}, from which most modern architectural designs and core mechanisms for practical challenges can be systematically understood and compared.
+Despite the rise of \gls{3dgs}, this survey does not cover this rapidly evolving line of work; the methodology of \gls{3dgs} has diverged significantly from \glspl{nerf}.
+We direct our readers to a dedicated survey on this topic~\cite{fei20243dgsSurvey}.